iovation/rpmcpan/README.md

 * `%plfullv`: The full version of Perl, including major, minor, and patch version, e.g., "5.18.3".
 * `%epoch`: The value do to use for the Epoch label.
-Set to the Perl minor version when building aginst the system Perl, and undefined otherwise.
+Set to the Perl minor version when building against the system Perl, and undefined otherwise.
-* `%_prefix`: Path to the directory into which the distrbiution should be installed.
+* `%_prefix`: Path to the directory into which the distribution should be installed.
 * `%sitemandir`: Directory into which site builds of modules should install their man pages.